All Episodes

 Donald Trump doesn't want to send troops in.

-And especially after we were assured by Obama and Susan Rice and John Kerry repeatedly that, and I'll play it later in the program, but repeatedly they said he rode the red line in the sand and it resulted in Assad giving up chemical weapons, which unprecedented that never happened before.
+And especially after we were assured by Obama and Susan Rice and John Kerry repeatedly that, and I'll play it later in the program, that repeatedly they said, he rode the red line in the sand and it resulted in Assad giving up chemical weapons.

 Well, he didn't give up his chemical weapons because he just used them again.